-The reviewing process is open to any scholar who is willing to give his or her valuable insights to improve the papers RCR is going to publish.
+The reviewing process is open to any scholar who is willing to give his or her valuable insights to improve the SoL articles RCR is going to publish.

 To participate in the open-peer-review process follow these steps:

 - Write your analysis and give your feedback.
-You have three options:
+You have two options:

-- Enter the analysis as comments at the end of each article--you only need to enter as a registered user to review the SOA articles.-- You can discuss the article with the author and other registered scholars.
+- Enter the analysis as comments at the end of each article.
+You can discuss the article with the author and other registered scholars.
 If you only suggest minor changes, we appreciate your positive comment of acceptance of the draft for publication.